Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 Graph summarization transforms graphs into more compact summary representations while preserving structural patterns and properties.
 This is a broad term that encompasses different techniques that can be used to create a simplified graph, like clustering, graph sparsification, sampling, or a combination of them.
 One example of a summary graph that is commonly used is a condensed graph, also known as a directed acyclic graph (DAG), which is the result of applying a strongly [connected component (SCC) algorithm](#scc).

-One of the main challendges of graph summariztion, is to create a summary graph from which we can restore the original graph.

 Graph summarization methods can be categorized based on the type of information or property of the graph that it captures [^45]:

 - *Static or Dynamic*: Despite the prevalence of large dynamic graphs, only a small number of researches are aimed at their efficient summarization like [^46] or [^47].
 Dynamic graph summarization techniques include online and incremental algorithms, which continuously update the summary of the graph in response to its changes over time.
 Some examples of these techniques include: Sliding window, which involves dividing the dynamic graph into a series of fixed-size windows, and summarizing the graph within each window.
 Some previously stated techniques such as Random Walks, K-Means, hierarchical clustering, or community detection are also applicable to dynamic graphs.